Dunmanway killings: Killings in Dunmanway, Kinneigh, Ballineen, and Clonakilty

 Over the next two days, ten Protestant men were shot dead in the Dunmanway, Ballineen and Murragh area.
 In Dunmanway on 27 April, Francis Fitzmaurice (a solicitor and land agent) was shot dead.
 That same night, David Gray (a chemist) and James Buttimer (a retired draper) were shot in the doorways of their homes in Dunmanway.
 The next evening, 28 April, in the parish of Kinneigh, Robert Howe and John Chinnery were both shot dead.
 In the nearby village of Ballineen, sixteen-year-old Alexander McKinley was shot dead in his home.

 In Murragh, Reverend Ralph Harbord was shot in the leg but survived; he was the son of Rev. Richard C.M.
-Harbord, also from the Murragh area, who was the target for his connections to the supposed Loyalist Action Group or Protestant Action Group.
+Harbord, also from the Murragh area, who was the target for his connections to the Loyalist Action Group.
 Later, west of Ballineen, John Buttimer and his farm employee, Jim Greenfield, were both shot dead.
 The same night, sixteen-year-old Robert Nagle was shot dead in his home on MacCurtain Hill in Clonakilty, ten miles south.
 Nagle had been shot in place of his father Thomas, caretaker of the Masonic Hall in Clonakilty whose name was on an IRA list of enemy agents and who had gone into hiding, along with Alexander McKinley's uncle.
 John Bradfield was shot in place of his brother Henry.
 Henry Bradfield had been "wanted" by the IRA as they believed he had been providing information leading to IRA "arrests, torture and deaths".